-In-lecture Attendance/Participation (5%)
+In-lecture Attendance/Participation

 You are expected to participate in activities and discussions in lecture.
 Because we know that not everybody is comfortable speaking in front of the large group, the participation grade will be based not only on participation in whole-group discussions, but also on small group and individual activities during the class session.
-Class attendance will be taken during the small group discussions.
+Class attendance is mandatory and will be taken during the small group discussions.
 In order to receive credit you must be present in class.
 Short story: Come to lecture every session to ensure you get credit.
+If you miss more than a total of three classes and/or labs you will not be able to pass this class.

-Team Participation (10%)
+Team Participation